City of San Marino: History

 The city is claimed to be founded by Saint Marinus and several Christian refugees fleeing from Roman persecution in the year 301.

 The urban heart of the city was protected by three towers: the first, Guaita, built in the 11th century, held a reputation for being impenetrable which to a great extent discouraged attacks.

 Tensions with bordering powers urged the necessity to build a second tower, Cesta (13th century).
 The defensive system was not completed until the construction of a third tower, the Montale (14th century)—the smallest of all and constructed on the last of the summits of Monte Titano.

 With the population of the city increasing, the territory of the country was extended by a few square kilometers.
 Since the Sammarinese policy was not to invade or to use war to obtain new territories, it was by means of purchases and treaties that San Marino obtained the other eight castelli which make up the country.

+Since 2008, the city has been enlisted as a UNESCO World Heritage Site under the inscription "San Marino Historic Centre and Mount Titano."